ephbaum/elxrBB-tutorial/README.md

 # elxrBB-tutorial

-A (an ambitious) collaborative effort with ChatGPT (GPT-4) to create a tutorial, and open source, a form application
+A (an ambitious) collaborative effort with ChatGPT (GPT-4) to create a tutorial for, and open source, a forum web application

 ## What?